calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 ---

 {: .notice--info}
-In this post, we take a look at how to back up data in your Snowflake account to an external s3 location.
+In this post, we take a look at how to back up data in your Snowflake account to an external S3 or external GCS location.

 Snowflake has amazing built-in backup functionality, called [Time Travel](https://docs.snowflake.net/manuals/user-guide/data-time-travel.html) that lets you access data *as of* a certain date.
 In addition, Snowflake protects your data in the event of a system failure or other catastrophic event with its [Fail-safe](https://docs.snowflake.net/manuals/user-guide/data-failsafe.html) feature which allows Snowflake support to restore data for you during the Fail-safe window.